Zora Neale Hurston: Anthropological and folkloric fieldwork

-In 1938 and 1939, Hurston worked for the Federal Writer's Project (FWP), part of the Works Progress Administration.
+In 1938 and 1939, Hurston worked for the Federal Writers’ Project (FWP), part of the Works Progress Administration.
 Hired for her experience as a writer and folklorist, she gathered information to add to Florida's historical and cultural collection.
+Music makes up a significant portion of the material she collected for the FWP, including: “Crow Dance,” a Bahamian-American dance song with West African roots; the Gullah Geechee song, “Oh, the Buford Boat Done Come”; and the folk song “John Henry,” performed by Gabriel Brown.

 From May 1947 to February 1948, Hurston lived in Honduras, in the north coastal town of Puerto Cortés.
 She had some hopes of locating either Mayan ruins or vestiges of an undiscovered civilization.
 While in Puerto Cortés, she wrote much of Seraph on the Suwanee, set in Florida.
-Hurston expressed interest in the polyethnic nature of the population in the region (many, such as the Miskito Zambu and Garifuna, were of partial African ancestry and had developed creole cultures).
+Hurston expressed interest in the polyethnic nature of the population in the region (many, such as the Miskito Zambu and Garifuna, were of mixed African and indigenous ancestry and had developed creole cultures).

 During her last decade, Hurston worked as a freelance writer for magazines and newspapers.
 In the fall of 1952, she was contacted by Sam Nunn, editor of the Pittsburgh Courier, to go to Florida to cover the murder trial of Ruby McCollum.
-McCollum was charged with murdering the white Dr. C. Leroy Adams, who was also a politician.
+McCollum was charged with murdering the white Dr. C. Leroy Adams, who was also a state politician.
 McCollum said he had forced her to have sex and bear his child.
 Hurston recalled what she had seen of white male sexual dominance in the lumber camps in North Florida, and discussed it with Nunn.
 They both thought the case might be about such "paramour rights", and wanted to "expose it to a national audience".

 Upon reaching Live Oak, Hurston was surprised not only by the gag order the judge in the trial placed on the defense but by her inability to get residents in town to talk about the case; both blacks and whites were silent.
 She believed that might have been related to Dr. Adams' alleged involvement in the gambling operation of Ruby's husband Sam McCollum.
 Her articles were published by the newspaper during the trial.
 Ruby McCollum was convicted by an all-male, all-white jury, and sentenced to death.
 Hurston had a special assignment to write a serialized account, The Life Story of Ruby McCollum, over three months in 1953 in the newspaper.
 Her part was ended abruptly when she and Nunn disagreed about her pay, and she left.